 Detroit-based Quicken Loans employs nearly 10,000 people nationally and earned the highest ratings for customer satisfaction among all U.S. home loan lenders in a study by J.D.
 Power and Associates in 2010, 2011 and 2012.
-Quicken Loans ranked in the Top-10 of FORTUNE Magazine’s “100 Best Companies to Work For” in 2012, and has placed among the Top-30 companies on FORTUNE’s list for the past 10 years.
-The company has been recognized as one of Computerworld Magazine’s “100 Best Places to Work in Technology” the past eight consecutive years, ranking in the Top-5 in 2012.
+Quicken Loans ranked in the Top-10 of FORTUNE magazine’s ’100 Best Companies to Work For’ in 2012, and has placed among the Top-30 companies on FORTUNE’s list for the past 10 years.
+The company has been recognized as one of Computerworld magazine’s ’100 Best Places to Work in IT’ the past nine years, ranking No. 1 in 2005, 2006, 2007 and 2013.
 Quicken Loans was awarded the nation’s best employer in Workplace Dynamics’ 2013 National Top Workplace list.
 The benchmark study of more than 870 companies based its rankings solely on feedback gathered through an employee survey.

 Over the past two years, Quicken Loans moved its headquarters and more than 7,500 of its team members to downtown Detroit, where Dan and the company are helping lead a revitalization of the city’s urban core.